Discriminant of symmetric matrices as a sum of squares and the orthogonal group: The case

 Setting $z_j:=\sigma(\iota(y_j))$ for $j=\pm 1,\pm 2$, and $ z_0:=\frac 16\sigma(x_{31}^2x_{12})$, we have

-Therefore by (\ref{eq:cdelta}) we get the following equality in $\mc[\tzrsm_{\mc}]$:
+Therefore by (\ref{eq:cdelta}) we get the following equality in ${\mathbb{C}}[{\mathcal{N}}_{{\mathbb{C}}}]$:

 The right hand side is the sum of squares of five real polynomials; the constant turns out to be $\frac 1{4\cdot 27}$.
-Multiplying by $4\cdot 27$ the above equality one gets the formula in our theorem.
+Multiplying by $4\cdot 27$ the above equality one gets the formula in the theorem.